OpenNetworkingFoundation/PIF-AIR-IRI-archive/iri/README.md

 transitions.
 In this case, the connection of processors may be represented with a graph, just as `parser` and `control_flow` objects.

+Currently, in the control flow transition specifications, action=identifier, the special identifiers "hit", "miss", "always" and "default" are supported.
+The values "hit" and "miss" correspond to whether or not a hit occurred in the table.
+The value "always" takes precedence if it is present.
+The value "default" will be used if no other transition is specified.